Medieval History

 Medieval Banner

-You are expected to take Latin (at beginners, intermediate or advanced level, depending on previous experience) and will be introduced to the study of medieval handwriting, books and documents (Palaeography and Diplomatic).
+All students can take the pre-term Latin course in September and will be contacted with details in the summer beforehand.
+You are expected to take Latin (at beginners, intermediate or advanced level, depending on previous experience) during term and will be introduced to the study of medieval handwriting, books and documents (Palaeography and Diplomatic).
 You will not be formally examined on these skills, but will be helped to take them seriously, and will have plenty of opportunity to practise them.
 You will be encouraged to put them to use in an assessed essay and/or your dissertation, and will also have the opportunity to work on original manuscript books and documents from Oxford’s many collections, and elsewhere, if you wish.
 In consultation with your supervisor and depending on your choice of topic, instruction in Old English and other medieval languages is available, and also in modern languages such as French, German or Italian.

 Throughout the degree, students work towards a dissertation.
 Recent topics have included: